symbiotejs/symbiote.js/README.md

 Ultralight and ultrapowerful library to create widgets, organize micro-frontends, build reusable embeddable components and libraries.
 Everything you need for your modern web application!

+Symbiote.js is designed to give the level of freedom, as you got with Vanilla JS and to give the convenience level, as you got from modern frameworks at the same time.

 ## 🔥 Core benefits
 * Minimalistic but reach.
 * No additional dependencies.
-* Ultralight (~3kb br/gzip for featureful CDN version).
+* Ultralight (~3kb br/gzip for the all BaseComponent features, including data flow).
-* Blazing fast (faster than most of the other mainstream solutions; all of them).
+* Blazing fast.
 * Memory friendly (no any redux-like immutables).
 * CSP friendly - good for enterprise usage.
-* Highly extensible.
+* Highly extensible - you can add new custom features with ease.
 * Easy to learn - nothing completely new for experienced developers, nothing complicated for newbies.
 * Works in all modern browsers.
 As is.
 * Easy to test.